 newproduct.example.com, and so on.

-CloudFront doesn't support alternate domain names with HTTPS.
-For more information, see Alternate Domain Names (CNAMEs) and HTTPS.
+If you want viewers to use HTTPS with an alternate domain names, additional configuration is required.
+For more information, see Using Alternate Domain Names and HTTPS.

 The following task list describes the process for using the CloudFront console to add an alternate domain name to your distribution so you can use your own domain name in your links instead of the CloudFront domain name that is associated with your distribution.

 You can also update your distribution using the CloudFront API: